List of Bad Girls characters: Sheena Williams

 Sheena Williams is serving time in Larkhall for drug-related crimes.
 She is first seen on the mother/baby unit with her young son, Dylan.
 She talks to Di about her looking after Dylan when she has to go back to G-Wing.
 She later agrees to let Di take care of Dylan, but Jim does not take kindly to the idea of there being a baby in the house.
 Di later tells Sheena that she cannot take care of Dylan, so Pat tells Sheena that she knows a friend who could look after Dylan while she serves time.
 Despite Di's scheming to try to have Dylan in her life, Pat's friend friend gets custody of Dylan.
 Sheena falls in love with Pat, and they start a sexual relationship.
 However, Arun also has feelings for Pat and does not leave the pair alone.
 Eventually, Arun becomes good friends with Darlene, Janine, and Tina, so Sheena and Pat get some alone time.
 When Jim is murdered, Pat becomes a suspect after the police find a sharpened piece of wood in her sleeve.
 Sheena finds Darlene and Janine's novel holding their plans to kill Jim and she hands it in to the police.
 Janine and Darlene are questioned but not charged.
 When Janine and Darlene find out that it was Sheena who snitched on them, they go to attack her, but Sheena threatens to tell Pat about it, and they leave her alone.
 Arun later moves back to the Four Bed Dorm with Tina, Darlene, and Janine, and Sheena moves into Pat's cell.
 On her final night in Larkhall, Pat and Sheena have sex to show their love for one another.
 When Sheena is released, she moves in with Pat's friend and is delighted to see Dylan.
 She contacts Dylan's father, Brendan, who is a drug dealer.
 He begs Sheena to look after drugs for him, and when she says no, he hides them in the cupboard.
 Pat's friend sees this and calls the police, and Sheena is arrested and sent back to Larkhall again.
 She is back in a cell with Pat before being released from Larkhall a second time off-screen.
+In series 8 Sheena breaks up with Pat via a letter, revealing she'd fallen in love with a man.